 Negotiation capacity: In some policy circles, there is an orientation that the degree of beneficiation from concession contract is a result of government's capacity to negotiate and associated exploitation and production cost.
-It has been noted that some developing countries lack robust specialized knowledge, information and technical expertise, and the necessary resources to navigate complex contract negotiations multinational corporations.
+It has been n oted that some developing countries lack robust specialized knowledge, information and technical expertise, and the necessary resources to navigate complex contract negotiations vis-à-vis multinational corporations.
 The latter are better resourced and skilled; have direct access to external networks of experts; have more coherent negotiation strategies and goals; and may use information asymmetries and loopholes in the legal or regulatory frameworks to obtain short-term advantages (Vale and Humboldt-Viadrina, 2012a).
+Against this backdrop, policy actions and programme support have focused on enhancing the capacity of government with regards to information on mineral potential, existing infrastructure, and targeted legal training.